Tataltepec de Valdés

-Environment
+Geography

-The municipality covers an area of 369.99 km² at an altitude of 370 meters above sea level, lying in the coastal region between the Sierra Madre del Sur and the Pacific ocean.
+The municipality covers an area of 369.99 km2 at an altitude of 370 meters above sea level, lying in the coastal region between the Sierra Madre del Sur and the Pacific ocean.

 The climate is Coastal subhumid, with an average temperature of 18.9°C and annual rainfall of 1.409 mm.

+Flora and fauna

 Flora include pine, oak, cedar, berries, bougainvillea and roses.

 Fauna include mountain lions, ocelots, deer, badgers, raccoons, iguanas, toucans, armadillos, coyotes, foxes, opossums, pheasants, chachalacas, buzzards, herons, hawks, eagles, pigeons, snakes, rabbits, wild boar, squirrels, parrots, parakeets, parrots, macaws, owls, swallows, mockingbirds, orioles, grackles, fish, and shrimp.

-People
+Demography

 As of 2005, the municipality had 1,068 households with a total population of 5,377 of whom 2,842 spoke an indigenous language.

 Most of the people are engaged in agriculture, with some logging.

 Tataltepec de Valdés is one of the centers of the Chatino people, related to the Zapotec but with a distinct language.